andreiliphd/marina-google-voice-assistant-embedding/README.md

 ```
 https://github.com/andreiliphd/marina-google-voice-assistant-embedding.git
 ```
-I had problems with official Google documentation.
+I had problems with an official Google documentation.
 That's why I decided to provide additional screenshots to make life easier.

 Official Google documentation can be found at [Google Assistant SDK](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account?hardware=other) page.

-You can start with official Google documentation and if something need clarification look at this page for more details.

 1. Go to [Actions on Google](https://console.actions.google.com/).
 Add a new project.
 Provide a name of project and tune language and country settings.
 ![Add new project](https://github.com/andreiliphd/marina-google-voice-assistant-embedding/raw/master/screenshots/new_project.png)